zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 One more thing must be said before we look at specific engines.

-This framework measures the relationship between procedure and attention.
-It treats low overhead as desirable.
-But low overhead is a means, not an end.
+This handbook approaches the framework through attention: where the table looks, when the fiction disappears, and how quickly procedure returns everyone to a changed situation.
+But attention is the signal, not the final test.
+The final test is whether the procedure produces fictional change or supports the conditions for it.
+Low overhead is desirable, but it is a means, not an end.
 An engine that removes all friction while producing vague, weightless, or arbitrary consequences has not solved the problem.
 It has replaced one failure with another.

 Attention fracture is the symptom.
 Dead overhead is the diagnosis.
 Fictional change is the test.